RomainBrault/python-whiteprint/CONTRIBUTING.md

 ## How to request a feature

-Request features on the [Issue Tracker].
+Request features on the [idea discussions].

 ## How to set up your development environment